bucs110a0spring22/ch3-lab-jwhite6/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:

- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ I used python data and modules to make the turtles race and draw shapes using a for loop and random number generator.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5

 ## KNOWN BUGS AND INCOMPLETE PARTS:

- < What parts of the project you were not able to complete >
+ I struggled with the last loop, but got it done.

 ## REFERENCES:

- < List any outside resources used >
+ None

 ## MISCELLANEOUS COMMENTS:

- < Anything you would like the grader to know >
+ None